griftlab/Dojo-101/Dojo-101-Forensic/README.md

 * Interopérabilité des formats pour exploitation ultérieure (statique, dynamique, virtualisation),

-* Admissibilité judiciaire, force probatoire et traçabilité (rapport de copie, hash).
+* Admissibilité judiciaire, force probatoire et traçabilité (rapportde copie, hash).

 * **Device to Device (clone)** : This can be performed by obtaining an exact bit-by-bit replica of an original device in another - previously wiped - device with equal or greater capacity.